-SAN LUIS OBISPO CRIMINAL DEFENSE ATTORNEY – public intoxication – SANFORD HOROWITZ CRIMINAL DEFENSE
+SAN LUIS OBISPO CRIMINAL DEFENSE ATTORNEY – PUBLIC INTOXICATION

 San Luis Obispo is a growing community that is home to a burgeoning craft beer scene, window to world-class wines, and fun for the whole family.
 But with all of the exciting beer and wine festivities, it is easy to go overboard.
 Alcohol consumption in public, if taken too far, can lead to arrest on a charge of public intoxication.